-In Section~\ref{sec:max}, we turn our attention to the max cost objective.
-For homogeneous instances, we show a best possible bound of $2$ by considering a simple mechanism that places the facilities at the available candidate locations closest to the leftmost and rightmost agents; see Section~\ref{sec:max-homogeneous}.
-For general instances, in Section~\ref{sec:max-general}, we show a best possible bound of $3$ by considering two mechanisms that work under different approval profiles.
-The first mechanism is a direct extension of the mechanism used for homogeneous instances and works when there is at least one agent that approves both facilities.
-The second mechanism works when each agent approves just one facility (that is, some agents approve only the first facility, while the others approve only the second facility).
-This case is harder to tackle since the straightforward variant of the mechanism for homogeneous instances does not work well.
-The bottleneck lies in that, after placing the first facility at the candidate location closest to one of the agents that approve it (such as the leftmost), we then need to dynamically decide whether the second facility can be placed closer to the leftmost or rightmost among the agents that approve it, or neither of them.
+In Section~\ref{sec:max}, we turn our attention to the max cost objective and show the following results: \begin{itemize} \item For doubleton instances, we show that the best possible approximation ratio is between $2$ and $3$.
+Our upper bound follows by a simple mechanism that places the facilities at the available candidate locations closest to the leftmost agent; see Section~\ref{sec:max-doubleton}.

+\item For singleton instances, we show a tight bound of $3$ by considering a mechanism that places the two facilities at the candidate locations closest to some agents among those that approve.
+The main difficulty here is to decide which agents to pick.
+In particular, after placing the first facility at the candidate location closest to one of the agents that approve it (such as the leftmost), we then need to dynamically decide whether the second facility can be placed closer to the leftmost or rightmost among the agents that approve it, or neither of them.